Communication of Science and Technology

-The study of the communication of science and technology is an interdisciplinary enterprise that draws upon the scientific, engineering, and communication resources of Vanderbilt University.
-The program is designed for students who have an interest in science and technology and also are interested in how science and technology are communicated to the larger world outside science, engineering, and medicine.
+The Communication of Science and Technology major (CSET) prepares students for some of the biggest challenges facing our society today—the effective communication of complex scientific ideas to the public.
+The CSET major draws upon the scientific, engineering, and communication resources of Vanderbilt University.
+The program is designed for students who want to take their interest in science and technology beyond the classroom and into larger world outside science, engineering, and medicine.

 This unique major was invented by students in the early 2000s as an independent study major and grew into an interdisciplinary program, with a team of supportive faculty advisors from a wide variety of disciplines including History, Sociology, Cinema and Media Arts, Earth and Environmental Science, Physics, and Communication Studies to name a few.

 The CSET major was recently revised making it a great choice for a second major.
 If you are already majoring in a science or engineering, you will automatically complete the core science/engineering requirements.
 Many students use their required science/engineering courses and electives to probe deeply into a single discipline.
 If you are not a science/engineering major, students have the option to broaden their knowledge by sampling a variety of disciplines.
 This flexibility provides students the opportunity for depth of knowledge in a single area, or a broader perspective across several areas of science and engineering.

 Students must also take advanced courses in writing and public speaking and are encouraged to take courses in digital media production.
 These courses provide a broad, three-legged foundation of communication skills that are invaluable for students in any profession.
 To enhance their perspective, students must take a course that bridges the sciences with non-science issues (for example, selected Public Policy or Medicine, Health, and Society or Sociology courses), a statistics course, and a selection of electives.